mvolkmann/blog/src/rust.md

 ```

 1. `wasm-pack new my-wasm`

+   TODO: Describe what this puts in Cargo.toml.

 1. `cd my-wasm`

 1. `wasm-pack build --target web`

+   TODO: Describe the files this produces.

 1. Create the following `index.html` file:

    ```html